What Do Dreams About the Moon Mean?

 A phase is a distinct stage in a process of change.
 The moon's phase in a dream can indicate where one is in a particular stage of development and can give some key information regarding how to interpret the moon as a dream symbol.

-Here are some ideas about moon phase symbolism:
+Here are some ideas about how to interpret the symbolism.

 Nascent stage, something that is just coming into existence, something full of hope and potential, the infancy of something.